ISLA IPGT 22356

 -

-ObjectivosObjectivesConsolidation of the knowledge acquired through the completion of the entire software development cycle in applied projects. -Build software applications with client / server architectures, access local or remote databases, for desktop and / or web and / or mobile platforms.
-Competences: -Knowledge of the structure, organization, operation and interconnection of computer systems, fundamentals of its programming and its application to solve specific engineering problems; -Ability to analyze, design, build and maintain applications robustly, safely and efficiently; -Select the appropriate technologies; -Analysis and modeling of computer systems; -Domain of modeling languages; -Development of software design / development reports; -Teamwork.
+ObjectivosObjectivesConsolidation of the knowledge acquired through the completion of the entire software development cycle in applied projects.
+Build software applications with client / server architectures, access local or remote databases, for desktop and / or web and / or mobile platforms.
+Competences: Knowledge of the structure, organization, operation and interconnection of computer systems, fundamentals of its programming and its application to solve specific engineering problems; Ability to analyze, design, build and maintain applications robustly, safely and efficiently; Select the appropriate technologies; Analysis and modeling of computer systems; Expertise in modeling languages; Development of software design / development reports; Teamwork.

 -